 - Conduct a self-assessment.
 An honest review of your strengths and weaknesses is vital.
 A good place to start is with the one of our career tests and quizzes.
 Make some decisions relating to the types of jobs you want and the types of companies and industries that interest you.
 Unsure?
 Examine some of these career exploration tools.
 You should also have a firm grasp on your accomplishments and transferrable skills.

 - Prepare a strong resume.
 If you don’t already have a resume, now is the time to develop one.
 If you have a resume — even a current one — now is the time to update and polish.
-You can get information on how to create resumes, as well as how to enhance resumes, by going to Resume Resources.
+You can visit these pages to get information on how to choose the perfect resume template as well as how to use resume examples to create resumes.

 - Decide how to organize your network.
 This step is crucial to your success.
 If you have ongoing access to a computer, the best method is a database or spreadsheet where you can enter key information, such as names, titles, company names, addresses, phone numbers, fax numbers, email addresses, and dates of communication.
 Keeping an organized collection of business cards, where you can write notes and comments about your network, is another alternative.